liknesnadar/sb-recipe-management-api/README.md

 	========================

    		a.
 To test the app open Postman and import 'recipe-management-api.postman_collection.json' collection
-		   [ The postman collection is in 'test/postman' path in repository ]
+		   [ Note: The postman collection is in 'test/postman' path in repository ]

 		b.
 To start testing first step is to register/login a user and get JWT token:
 			- Run the registerUser/loginUser request from postman collection